ods/async-plus/README.rst

 Log long waits
 --------------

-Does your program hang and you don't know what it waits for?
+Does your program hang and you don't know what it's waiting for?
 Wrap suspicious coroutines with ``impatient()`` to see bottlenecks:

 .. code-block:: python

     await async_plus.impatient(asyncio.sleep(10), log_after=5)

-Or just log time it took:
+Or just log the time it took:

 .. code-block:: python